b7w/bviewer/docs/intro/installation.rst

 .. note::

-    App tested only with ubuntu 12.04, python 2.7, postgres 9.1 and nginx 1.2.
+    App tested only with ubuntu 12.04, python 2.7, postgres 9 and uwsgi & nginx.

 Database driver and image library